Poljica Statute: Basic features

 The Poljica Statute is a document of priceless value.
 Besides matters of law, it is useful to study historical, economical, political and other social relations from that time.
-The Poljica Statute was the result of the wish of the people of Poljica for stronger independence from the Kingdom of Croatia and the Republic of Venice.
-For that time, the Poljica Statute shows a great level of legal professionalism and consciousness of society.

-The Poljica Statute had various redactions.
-All redactions occurred at turning points when the Republic of Poljica needed to recognize a new ruler.
-In the time of the House of Šubić, Poljicians had no need for a statute because they had common interests and goals.
-The first redaction occurred in 1322 when 18 articles were written which referred to Charles I of Hungary, but he did not accept the statute.
-This was also confirmed by the charter of Queen Elisabeth of Poland in 1333 in which she mentioned the Poljica Statute.

-The second redaction in 1387 was approved by King Tvrtko I of Bosnia.
-Several variants were later made from this redaction.
-In 1444, a third redaction was made for the new ruler, the Republic of Venice.
-In 1485, a fourth redaction was made.
-This redaction had many changes and additions, and it was created in the time of the personal union between Hungary and Croatia.
-From all those redactions, it can be seen that some new laws were created, some were repeated, and some were scattered on various places.

-The law of Poljica was based on collective laws of Croatia and was influenced by church, feudal, Roman and commercial law.
+The law of Poljica was based on customary laws of Croatia and was influenced by church, feudal, Roman and commercial law.
 In the Poljica Statute, a clear difference was made between public and individual rights.
 Public rights were manifested in the relations between serfs and their masters and in the impossibility for citizens to be elected to the Table of Poljica (the government).

 The Statute had little influence on citizens, because they had village autonomy inside of their districts, so they had, through their village princes, an influence on election of new princes, and there were almost no serfs.
 Laws for serfs were very strict, and for some violations commoners were more severely punished than nobles.
 For example, if a tenant cursed his landlord his tongue was cut out, and if he dared to rise a hand against him, his right arm would be chopped off.

-Redactions
+Script

-The earliest redaction from the 13th century Poljica Statute is written in Cyrillic (Bosančica) under influence of Glagolitic script.
+The earliest redaction from the 15th century Poljica Statute is written in Cyrillic (Bosančica) under influence of Glagolitic script.